 If you’re running low on recipe ideas, here’s our newest favourite.
-Take all those delicious leftovers (turkey, roast potatoes, Brussel sprouts and – yep – even the gravy!) and transform them into a mouthwatering pot pie.
+Take all those delicious leftovers (turkey, roast potatoes, Brussels sprouts and – yep – even the gravy!) and transform them into a mouthwatering pot pie.
 Check out the video here.

-Tip: If you’re getting a bit tired of Christmas food, you can always make a pie and freeze it for a later date.
+Tip: If you’re getting tired of Christmas food, you can always make a pie and freeze it for a later date.

 Christmas Leftovers Pot Pie Recipe

 Total time: 1 hour 30 minutes

 For the filling

 400-500g cooked turkey meat, torn into bite-size pieces

 400-500g mixed roast vegetables, such as potatoes, peas, carrots, parsnips, cabbage, and sprouts